CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list task
-2. Todolist shows a list of persons
+2. doitdoit!! shows a list of task
 3. User requests to mark a specific task in the list as complete
-4. Todolist marks the task as complete <br>
+4. doitdoit!! marks the task as complete <br>
 Use case ends.

 **Extensions**